Clean and plentiful water is an essential natural resource for society, providing the basis for human health and quality of life.

 - Water Framework Directive payments support farmers who adapt their land as part of river basin management plans.

-Due to start in 2023, the new CAP will include stronger protections for water, increased support for sustainable practices, and put agriculture closer in line with the goals of the European Green Deal.
+The CAP 2023-27 entered into force on 1 January 2023.
+It includes stronger protections for water, increased support for sustainable practices, and put agriculture closer in line with the goals of the European Green Deal.

 CAP specific objective

-Based on the Commission’s proposals, one of the nine specific objectives of the new CAP will focus on the sustainable management of natural resources, including water.
-In essence, the sustainable management of water is essential for all nine of the new CAP’s social, environmental and economic objectives.
+Based on the Commission’s proposals, one of the ten specific objectives of the CAP 2023-27 focuses on the sustainable management of natural resources, including water.
+In essence, the sustainable management of water is essential for all 10 of the CAP’s social, environmental and economic objectives.

-In designing their CAP strategic plans, EU countries will have more flexibility to apply interventions that effectively tackle local and regional challenges related to agricultural water use, whilst also contributing to EU goals for safe water.
+In designing their CAP Strategic Plans, EU countries have more flexibility to apply interventions that effectively tackle local and regional challenges related to agricultural water use, whilst also contributing to EU goals for safe water.

 New green architecture

-The new CAP will include a new green architecture, with stronger rules and more opportunities for eco-friendly farming.
-To increase support for voluntary practices undertaken by farmers, a significant portion of the CAP’s budget will be set aside for eco-schemes.
+The CAP 2023-27 includes a new green architecture, with stronger rules and more opportunities for eco-friendly farming.
+To increase support for voluntary practices undertaken by farmers, a significant portion of the CAP’s budget for the 2023-27 period is set aside for eco-schemes.
 The Commission published an indicative list of eco-schemes, in January 2021, including several practices beneficial for water.

 Through the common monitoring and evaluation framework, the Commission collects a variety of data indicators relating to water and facilitates a range of evaluations and external studies to measure the performance of the CAP.